+ Is Bayshore a Boston Qualifier?

 Consider this: The abuse of portable headphone devices can result in disqualification.
 Abuse refers to being so distracted that you become a hazard to your fellow participants, spectators, course marshals, finish line officials, medical personnel, other race officials, police personnel or vehicle traffic.

-A: Packet pick-up for the Bayshore Marathon, Half Marathon and 10K will be held at the Traverse City Central High School Gym.
+A: The Playmakers Runners Expo/Packet pick-up for the Bayshore Marathon, Half Marathon and 10K will be held at the Traverse City Central High School Gym.
 Photo ID will be required to pick up your race packet.
-Hours will be on Friday night, May 24, from 5:00 p.m. to 9:00 p.m. and on race day from 5:00 a.m. to 7:15 a.m.
+Hours will be on Friday night, May 25th, from 5:00 p.m. to 9:00 p.m. and on race day from 5:00 a.m. to 7:15 a.m.
 If you are pre registered for the Marathon, Half Marathon, or 10K you can still pick up your packet on Saturday beginning at 5:00 a.m.
 For driving directions and map to packet pick up here.

 A: Yes, they will need a copy of your ID and a note from you authorizing them to pick up your packet.
 They will also need to know your bib number which will be available on our website runners list in mid May.

 A: Bayshore has enjoyed great growth in recent years, primarily due to word of mouth.
-Last year, we had 2,500 runners register for the 10K.
-For 2013, we will cap 10K entries at 2,250.
-The 2013 Marathon will be capped at 2750 registered runners.
-The 2013 Half Marathon will be capped at 2400 registered runners.
-Last year the Half Marathon filled in a few hours and the Marathon filled in in less than a week.
+The 2019 participant caps are 2000 for the 10K, 3500 for the Half Marathon, and 1800 for the Full Marathon.
+Last year the Half Marathon filled in less than an hour and the Marathon and 10K filled in in less than a month.
 A word of advice: Enter early!

 A: Some people do walk in the Bayshore however we do not have a separate category for walkers in any of the Bayshore races.
 All times are listed by age group and gender only in the results.
 The finish line closes at 1:15 pm, anyone finishing after then will not receive an official time or finisher medal.
 If you are walking the Bayshore please keep in mind that you must stay to the right and walk no more than two abreast.
 Be mindful of runners from other races who are overtaking you.